rickchong/diamond-analysis/diamond_analysis.md

 ```

 \newpage
-#Analysis
+#Part 3: Analysis
 ##Overall data
-I first validate the overall dataset by plotting a scatter plot.
+I first look at the overall dataset by plotting a scatter plot.
 Here, we can see that diamond price increases with carat in a polynomial manner.
-We also see that as the features/rarities of the diamonds (i.e. color and clarity) increases, the price also increases.
+We also see that as the features/rarities of the diamonds (i.e. color and clarity) increase, the price also increases.
 This conforms with the general trend of the diamond prices.
 However, there doesn't seem to have a distinct pattern for cut.

 ```r